mohammad-rowshan/mohammad-rowshan.github.io/_pages/research.md

 ### Representative work (in progress)

 - M. Rowshan, “Directionally-biased Decoding of Quantum LDPC Codes,” submitted to *2026 IEEE Int.
 Symp.
 Inf.
 Theory (ISIT)*, Guangzhou, China.
-  *(An IEEE Xplore link will be added here once the paper is accepted and published.)*

 ---